 - 1. NCLT, vide its order dated May 19, 2023 (formal order received on May 23, 2023) approved the Composite Scheme of Arrangement between NIIT and our Company and the respective shareholders and creditors, in accordance with sections 230 to 232 and other applicable provisions of the Companies Act, 2013.
 Pursuant to the Scheme, the CLG Business undertaking of NIIT Limited is transferred to and vested with our Company.
 The Effective Date of the Scheme was May 24, 2023, with effect from the Appointed Date i.e., April 1, 2022.
-Accordingly, pursuant to the Scheme, 13,46,14,360 Equity Shares of INR 2 each were allotted on June 12, 2023 to the shareholders of NIIT Limited as on Record Date (June 8, 2023) and the existing/pre-scheme share capital of our Company was also cancelled/extinguished on June 12, 2023. - 2.
-There has been change in the Board of Directors and KMP of the Company.
+Accordingly, pursuant to the Scheme, 13,46,14,360 Equity Shares of INR 2 each were allotted on June 12, 2023, to the shareholders of NIIT Limited as on Record Date (June 8, 2023) and the existing/pre-scheme share capital of our Company was also cancelled/extinguished on June 12, 2023. - 2.
+There has been a change in the Board of Directors and KMP of the Company.
 For details, please see section titled "Our Management" on Page 57 of this Information Memorandum. - 3.
-Our Company was granted an exemption from the application of Rule 19(2) (b) of the Securities Contracts (Regulation) Rules, 1957 by the SEBI vide letter no. [●] dated ●].
+The equity shares of our Company are proposed to be listed on BSE Limited ("BSE") and National Stock Exchange of India Limited ("NSE").
+Our Company has received in-principle approval for listing from BSE and NSE on July 10, 2023 and July 12, 2023, respectively.
+Our Company has also received an exemption from SEBI granting relaxation from the applicability of Rule 19(2)(b) of SCRR read with Master Circular SEBI/HO/CFD/POD-2/P/CIR/2023/93 dated June 20, 2023 for listing of the equity shares vide letter dated July 18, 2023. - 4.
+NIIT (Ireland) Limited, a wholly owned subsidiary Company of the Company has invested Euro 3 million in Preferred Shares of KIC InnoEnergy, SE ("EIT InnoEnergy").
+EIT InnoEnergy has issued 122,200 Preferred Shares to NIIT (Ireland) Limited.
+Subject to certain conditions these are convertible into ordinary shares of EIT InnoEnergy, amounting to 0.32% of the shareholding of EIT InnoEnergy on a fully diluted basis, before the next round of funding.

-The Directors of our Company confirm that there have not been any significant developments other than the above, after the date of last audited accounts i.e., March 31, 2023.
+The Directors of our Company confirm that there have not been any significant developments other than the above, after the date of the last audited accounts i.e., March 31, 2023.